This is a really good question. (Btw. what is complete? We all know a framework is never complete)

-We all know the MVVM images with the three colored boxes and the fancy arrows labeled with read, write, binding, propertychange, event or whatever.
+We all know the MVVM images with the three colored boxes and the fancy arrows labeled with reading, writing, binding, property changes, event or whatever.
 Everybody starts with this.

 Yes, but the devil is in the detail.

-And everybody is doing it a little bit different.
+And everybody is doing it a little bit differently.
 Then you learn from this tutorials how to do "a" and by reading more and more "a" is suddenly an antipattern and everybody is blogging about "a" is bad you have to do it like "b".
-Sometimes it sound like the discussions about using FreeAndNIL.
+Sometimes it sounds like the discussions about using FreeAndNIL.
 (Please no comments on this topic) ;-)